kaipartmann/Peridynamics.jl/docs/src/tensiletest.md

 ]
 ```
 With these at hand, a `PDSingleBodyAnalysis` can be constructed and submitted for calculation.
-We set the number of time steps for the explicit time integration to 500 with `TimeDiscretization(500)` and define, that the results of our calculation should be saved in the directory `"results/TensileTest"` every 10'th time step.
+We set the number of time steps for the explicit time integration to 500 with `TimeDiscretization(500)` and define that the results of our analysis should be saved in the directory `"results/TensileTest"` every 10'th time step.
 ```julia
 job = PDSingleBodyAnalysis(;
     name="TensileTest",